 I was also very lucky to have my family travel down from Cheshire, Stoke On Trent, Glasgow, and London to come and support me.
 My parents, brothers, grandparents and future brother-in-law.
 Their support never ceases to amaze me and meant that my downtime felt like a holiday!

 It was such a thrill to walk out on to the grand stage and perform in front of the large assembled audience, adjudicators, patrons and sponsors.
 I can’t easily express the emotion that ran through my body as Nico de Villiers the pianist who accompanied me started to play.
-I sang through my programme and left the stage in what seemed like the blink of an eye, I then re-joined my fellow competitors as we waited for the results to be announced, the atmosphere at the Eisteddfod was lovely, very friendly and culturally diverse.
+I sang through my programme and left the stage in what seemed like the blink of an eye, I then re-joined my fellow competitors as we waited for the results to be announced.
+The atmosphere at the Eisteddfod was lovely, very friendly and culturally diverse.

-The results were announced after the concert starring Vicky Yannoula and Peter Jablonski followed by beautiful choral singing from the Cantorion Sirenian Singers and I am thrilled to let you know that I was awarded the first prize of £6,000.00 and new silver Pendine Trophy, awarded by Mr. Mario Kreft MBE of the Pendine Park care organisation.
+The results were announced after the concert starring pianists Vicky Yannoula and Peter Jablonski, followed by beautiful choral singing from the Cantorion Sirenian Singers and I am thrilled to let you know that I was awarded the first prize of £6,000.00 and a new silver Pendine Trophy, awarded by Mr. Mario Kreft MBE of the Pendine Park care organisation.

 Mr Kreft MBE awarding me the Pendine trophy

 Mr Kreft MBE said: